December 16, 2013 in Event, Jobs & Training, Uncategorized, United Front Blog Archives

 As Minnesota workforce partners continue to explore and expand their interest in engaging the business community through organized industry partnerships, some reflection on best practices that have been developed through 10 years of experience with industry partnerships in Pennsylvania may be in order.

 At one time, PA funded as many as 80 industry partnerships around the Commonwealth which trained thousands of incumbent workers annually in industries including agriculture, manufacturing, logistics and transportation, health care, biotechnology, energy, communications, and others.
 Read the rest of this entry →

-November 9, 2013 in Blog Post, Caregiving, Uncategorized
+November 9, 2013 in Caregiving, Uncategorized, United Front Blog Archives

 Throughout the month of November, and all year, we acknowledge the important role that family, friends and neighbors play in caring for sick, elderly and disabled friends and relations.
 We featured inspirational stories from caregivers in our community through personal blogs.
 Read our blog series: A Personal ALS Story, Preparing for the Age Wave and Caregiving: A Family Tradition.

 Caregivers offer a range of services, including emotional and spiritual support, assistance with financial matters, transportation and home- and health-related services.
 If you’re interested in becoming a part of our online community, CaregivingNOW, register on United Front.
 If you would like more information, please email email@example.com.

 May 17, 2013 in Caregiving, Conversation, Health, Uncategorized, United Front Blog Archives